-The story of the deviant known as The Dolocher, who terrorized 18th century Dublin, is full of unbelievable twists and turns that it makes the perfect story for a nighttime gathering around the campfire.
+The story of the deviant known as The Dolocher who terrorized 18th century Dublin is full of unbelievable twists and turns that makes it the perfect story for a nighttime gathering around the campfire.

 The legend has it the body of a raped and murdered young woman was discovered in the famous and historic part of Dublin known as the Liberties, where the Guinness Storehouse is located.
 A man named Olocher was arrested and tried and convicted for the woman's murderer and he was sentenced to death.